Updated Jan. 29, 2021

 personal protective equipment, including disposable gowns, safety visors, masks and gloves.

-On flights, passengers over the age of six are required to wear their masks and gloves throughout their journey from check-in until they disembark.
+On flights, passengers over the age of six are required to wear their masks throughout their journey from check-in until they disembark.
 A complimentary travel hygiene kit with gloves, a face mask, antibacterial wipes and hand sanitizer will be provided at check-in.

 All Emirates planes now undergo enhanced cleaning and disinfection